tsl0922/padavan/toolchain-mipsel/docs/manual/7_Contributing.md

 [https://sourceware.org/ml/crossgcc/](https://sourceware.org/ml/crossgcc/)

-Sometimes you may be able to contact a maintainer on IRC at the #crosstool-ng channel on the FreeNode net (irc.freenode.net).
+Sometimes you may be able to contact a maintainer on IRC at the #crosstool-ng channel on the Libera.Chat (irc.libera.chat).

 Using a mailing list or IRC to triage an issue is okay.
 If it looks like a bug, you'll be asked to file an issue at Github.
 If it looks like a pilot error,